paranoid-software/elemental-cms/readme.md

 ### Spec file

-The spec file has the page metadata which can be then be pushed to the database in order to make the page available in the CMS.

-The structure of the spec file can be seen below:
+The spec file will have the page metadata.
+The structure of the file will look like this:

 ```json
 {